pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 }
 ```

-> Don't worry about the `@State private var` variables declared on the top, we will go through them later.
+> Don't worry about the //0 variables declared on the top, we will go through them later.

 **//1.
-Vertical stack: `VStack(alignment: .leading, spacing: 10)`**
+Vertical stack: `VStack()`**

 In SwiftUI there are many ways to distribute our content on the screen: Horizontal, Vertical, in layers...

 One of them is **VStack**, that means a vertical stack of elements.
 Every element declared inside the container `VStack` will be included in a stack, following the declaration order.
-In this case, our stack will be integrated by a text, two textfields, a toogle and a button (//2 to //6).
+In this case, our stack will be integrated by a text, two textfields, a toogle and a button (`//2 to //6`)

 **//2.
-Text**: `Text("Introduce your credentials")` insert a text on the screen, in this case our screen description.
+Text**: `Text("Introduce your credentials")` add a text, in this case our screen description.

 **//3.
-Email field**: `TextField("Email", text: $email)` A textfield allows users to add input data to the app.
-In this case, it will be used for capturing the user's email.
+Email field**: `TextField("Email", text: $email)` A textfield allows users to add input data.
+In this case, it is used for capturing the user's email.
 The text `Email` corresponds to the textfield placeholder.

 We will talk later about the `text: $email` declaration.

 **//4.
 Password field**: `SecureField("Password", text: $password)`.

-It is a type of textfield that allows data input in a secure way, hiding the text with bullets.
+A `SecureField` is a textfield that allows secure data input, replacing text display with bullets.
 The string `Password` is its placeholder.

 We will talk later about the `text: $password` declaration.

 **//5.
 Toogle to agree T&C**: `Toogle(isOn: ...) {}`
-Toogle allows users to choose a state associated to a property.
-In our case, we decide if the user accepts the Terms and conditions or he/she doesn't.
+Toogle allows users to set on/off a property.
+In our case, this toogle represents if the user accepts the Terms and conditions.

-The toogle is visually composed horizontally by two elements:
+The toogle is composed by two elements:
+- *Left side*: Any view needed.
+It should be included inside the brackets.

-- Left: Any view.
-In this case is the text `Text("Agree to terms and conditions")`that we include inside the brackets.
+In this case is the text `Text("Agree to terms and conditions")` .
 ```
 Toggle(isOn: $agreedToTerms) {
     Text("Agree to terms and conditions")
 }
 ```

-- Right: The toogle control.
+- *Right side*: The toogle control.
 It is enabled/disabled depending on the variable included after the word `isOn` on `Toggle(isOn: ...)`

 We will talk later about the `$agreedToTerms` declaration.

 **//6.
-Sign in button**
+Log in button**
 Defined as:
 ```
 Button(action: {
     print("Logged in!")
 }){
-   Text("Sign in")
+   Text("Log in")
        .frame(minWidth: 0, maxWidth: .infinity)
 }
 ```
 The button has two parts:
-- Action: Indicates the action taken when the button is pressed.
+- *Action*: Indicates the action taken when the button is pressed.
 ```
 action: {
    print("Logged in!")
 }
 ```

-- Body of the button: The view that the button will display.
-In this case, we are displaying the text `Sign in`.
+- *Body of the button*: The view that the button will display.
+In this case, we are displaying the text `Log in`.
 ```
 {
-    Text("Sign in")
+    Text("Log in")
 }
 ```

 **//7.
 Bottom spacer** (more info on another episode...)

-Once we have filled the vertical stack, how does the compiler know the stack vertical position?
-Should it be next to the top?
-Center?
-Bottom?
+Once we have filled the vertical stack, how does the compiler know the elements' vertical position?

-The element `Spacer()` tells the compiler that a space must be created on the defined position, so the other elements must be readapted to fit the layout to the screen.
+> The element `Spacer()` tells the compiler that a space must be created on the defined position, so the other elements must be readapted to fit the layout to the screen.

+> If no `Spacer()` is provided, so the position of the elements cannot be properly calculated, the compiler set by default the stack vertically centered.

 In this case we want the elements to be aligned to the top, so we are saying with `Spacer()` that the bottom includes a free space, so the elements will go up on the screen.

-> If no `Spacer()` is provided, so the position of the elements cannot be properly calculated, the compiler set by default the stack vertically centered.

-> Play with `Spacer()` by placing it between elements or in the first place on the stack.
+*Note:* Place `Spacer()` between elements or in the first place on the stack.
 Run the app to check how the elements are reorganized on the screen.

 ## 2. Input data saving `@State variables`

-There were three variables declared in the class before the `body View`:
+At the beginning, three variables were declared in the class before the statement `var body: some View {`:

 ```
 @State private var email: String = ""
 @State private var password: String = ""
 @State private var agreedToTerms: Bool = false
 ```

 These variables are created to save the input state of the elements:
 `email` is a string that contains the input data for the email textfield
 `password` is a string that contains the input data for the password textfield
-`agreedToTerms` is a boolean value contains with the input data for the toogle
+`agreedToTerms` is a boolean value that saves the toogle state

-To save the input data, they are referenced from the UI elements declarations:
+To save the input data, these variables are referenced from the UI elements declarations:
 ```
 TextField("Email", text: $email)
 SecureField("Password", text: $password)